 - To see how many days instead of hours for your PTO, simply take 52 and divide it by the amount of hours you work per day.
 Example: 52/8 = 6.5 days

-Although this is the way many of people across the world may do it, there is a better solution.
+Although this is how many people across the world may do it, there is a better solution.
 Imagine if an employer and employee can have PTO automatically calculated for them.
-An online time clock company, OnTheClock has designed this into their employee time tracking system and it has helped thousands of employees and employers.
+An online time clock company, OnTheClock has designed this into their employee time tracking system, and it has helped thousands of employees and employers.

-A frequently asked question regarding the operations of a small businesses and their employees is “how do I create a paid time of policy?”
-Although it is important to note that all business are different, creating a paid time off policy can be a lot easier than you think.
+A frequently asked question regarding small businesses and their employees' operations is, "how do I create a paid time off policy?"
+Although it is important to note that all companies are different, creating a paid time off policy can be a lot easier than you think.

-Before anything, it is important to know and understand the legal aspects on a federal and state level.
-Additionally, you may want to evaluate your paid time off policy based on the status of an employee whether they are hourly, salary or union workers.
+Before anything, it is essential to know and understand the legal aspects on a federal and state level.
+Additionally, you may want to evaluate your paid time off policy based on an employee's status, whether they are hourly, salary, or union workers.

-Also weigh out the pros and cons when offering PTO.
-Employees who have the option to take time off and receive payment for it tend to be happier and more appreciative than those who do not.
+Also, weigh out the pros and cons when offering PTO.
+Employees who can take time off and receive payment for it tend to be happier and more appreciative than those who do not.

 Below are 10 simple steps to follow when developing your PTO policy:

 - Learn the Legal Regulations for Your State.

 - Compare your PTO policy with your competitors.